Tiberius II Constantine: Legacy

-A native of the Latin-speaking part of Thrace, Tiberius was nonetheless distinguished as the first of the "Greek[-speaking] Caesars" by Edward Gibbon, who cited the 13th-century Syriac Orthodox bishop and writer Bar Hebraeus.
-Tiberius reportedly was tall and handsome, with a regal bearing.
+A native of the Latin-speaking part of Thrace, Tiberius reportedly was tall and handsome, with a regal bearing.
 He was gentle and humane, both as a man and a ruler, with a reputation for generosity.
 Unlike his predecessor, he largely refrained from persecuting his Monophysite subjects, but his Arian subjects in the west did not fare as well.
 He also spent a good deal of money on building projects, most notably the continued expansion of the Great Palace of Constantinople.